waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Warps:** `DOOR`, `CAVE`, `LADDER`, `STAIRCASE` (Move onto tile).
 Gatehouse warps are triggered by walking into the building side.
 *   **One-Way Ledges:** `LEDGE_HOP_DOWN/LEFT/RIGHT`.
 Verified by attempting to move against the ledge direction.
 *   **Complex Tiles:**
-    * `FLOOR_UP_WALL`: Can be entered from the side (from a FLOOR tile).
-Cannot be exited by moving up.
-Further testing required.
+    *   `FLOOR_UP_WALL`: Functions as a one-way ledge.
+Can be entered from below and from the sides (left/right).
+Cannot be exited by moving up, but can be exited by moving down or sideways to an adjacent `FLOOR_UP_WALL` tile.
-    * `WARP_CARPET_DOWN`: Currently non-functional.
-Extensive testing by stepping on it from all directions and pressing 'A' has yielded no results.
-Likely requires an external trigger or key item.
+    *   `WARP_CARPET_DOWN`: Activated by walking onto the tile in the specified direction (e.g., 'Down' for a down-facing carpet).
+Pressing 'A' has no effect.

 ### Untested Tile Types (High Priority)
 * `RAILING`: Needs testing.
 Located on the Goldenrod Dept. Store Roof.